hamedmx/hamedmx.github.io/_publications/2026-04-01-cear-canai.md

 date: 2026-04-01
 venue: "Proceedings of the Canadian Conference on Artificial Intelligence (Canadian AI)"
 paperurl: ""
-status: "Accepted for publication in the Proceedings of International Joint Conference on Artificial Intelligence"
+status: "Accepted to appear in the Proceedings of Canadian conference on Artificial Intelligence"
 citation: 'Sadig, D., Maleki, M., Karimi, H., & Samavi, R. (2026).
 “CEAR: Certified Ensemble Adversarial Robustness in DNNs.”
 Accepted to be published in the 39th Canadian Conference on Artificial Intelligence (Canadian AI 2026).'
 ---